ntu-scream/GMW/README.md

-## GMW
+#GMW
-1. This repositary includes the code of deep learning model of GMW 5204 vector projected field magnet and several kinds of measurements UI.
+The code of deep learning of GMW 5204 vector projected field magnet and several kinds of measurements UI
-2.